vaughan189/nextjs-learning/README.md

 # Next.JS Learning

-A curated list of all the apps created during my learning of Next.JS
+A list of all the apps created during my learning of Next.JS